 In 2018, I want to leverage this strength more.
 For me, that especially means keeping a positive mindset.
-I really struggled with this in 2017, and I believe it affected my emotional state, attitude, ability to reach my goals, and overall wellbeing.
+I really struggled with this in 2017, and I believe it affected my emotional state, attitude, ability to reach my goals, and overall well-being.
 I truly do believe that thoughts are powerful and that positive attracts more positive.

 So in 2018, I will be more intentional about being aware of what I’m thinking, the quality of my thoughts, leveraging my natural positivity, and choosing a positive mindset.

 Along with that, I will be very intentional about not letting others affect the quality of my thoughts, my positivity, and my mindset and attitude (easier said than done!).
-There is one person I am forced to interact with on an almost-daily basis who I have allowed to do just that, and it’s time I take responsibility for this and no longer give the said person this power over me.
+There is one person I am forced to interact with on an almost-daily basis who I have allowed to do just that, and it’s time I take responsibility for this and no longer give that person this power over me.